 In 1993, the U.S. Department of Housing and Urban Development awarded then Earle Village one of the first HOPE VI Grants in the country.
-The grant was then leveraged with: (i) Low Income Housing Tax Credits ("LIHTC") from the North Carolina Housing Finance Agency ("NCHFA"), (ii) commercial debt, and (iii) soft loans from both then Charlotte Housing Authority and Charlotte Mecklenburg Housing Partnership ("CMHP").
-Earle Village was transformed into First Ward Place (the "Community").
+The grant was then leveraged with (i) Low Income Housing Tax Credits ("LIHTC") from the North Carolina Housing Finance Agency ("NCHFA"), (ii) commercial debt, and (iii) soft loans from both the Charlotte Housing Authority and Charlotte Mecklenburg Housing Partnership ("CMHP").
+Earle Village was transformed into First Ward Place.
 The 1993 revitalization plan for this public housing community resulted in the demolition of 386 of the 409 Earle Village units; the remaining 23 units were renovated.
-A total of 283 units were re-built on the Earle Village site, in 2 phases, including 23 existing units that remained and were reinvested to pay homage to Earle Village.
+A total of 283 units were re-built on the Earle Village site in 2 phases, including 23 remaining units that were reinvested to pay homage to Earle Village.
 Funds invested provided the needed capital that made the Community the catalyst for a renaissance in Uptown Charlotte.
-The tax credit compliance period has now expired, and all member interests have been acquired by INLIVIAN.
-Deferred maintenance issues exist throughout the Community and a disproportionate amount of subsidized to market rate units has left this Community in need of repair and upgrades and, operationally unsustainable.
-INLIVIAN, through its development subsidiary, Horizon Development Properties, Inc. ("HDP"), intends to recapitalize First Ward Place, with Phase I commencing with a 9% competitive tax credit award.
-The Phase I-unit mix will remain as developed but the units will receive substantial renovations in order to improve them to the level of a class B property.
-INLIVIAN has approved the use of MTW funds to capitalize the predevelopment expenses for this recapitalization effort that will be funded with tax credit equity, commercial debt, and soft loans from the City, Dream Key Partners and HDP.
+The tax credit compliance period has expired, and INLIVIAN has acquired all member interests.
+Deferred maintenance issues exist throughout the Community, and a disproportionate amount of subsidized to market rate units has left this Community in need of repair and upgrades and operationally unsustainable.
+INLIVIAN completed renovations of 71 units in FY2024.
+In FY2025, INLIVIAN will begin renovations on Phase I and Phase II.